billionspod/billionspod.github.io/_posts/2016-11-02-You-Can-Now-Pay-Someone-To-Fix-Your-Hangover.md

 ---
 layout: post
-title: ""Like Uber but for hangovers""
+title: "Like Uber but for hangovers"
 description: "You can now pay someone to deal with your bad decisions"
 tags: [blog-posts]
 categories: [blog-posts]